Financial Independence Is Possible on a Tech's Salary

 - Food: Eating out every day at lunch costs $10-15/day.
 That's $200-300/month.
 Pack a lunch.
 It's not exciting advice, but it's $2,400-3,600/year you keep.

 Once debt is gone and expenses are controlled, the freed-up money goes into investments.
 Not a savings account earning almost nothing.
-Actual investments — broad market index funds are what most financial experts recommend for people who aren't professional investors.
+Real investments — low-cost index fund ETFs like VGT, VOO, or VTV in a brokerage account at Fidelity, Vanguard, or Schwab.

 Step 5: Increase Your Income Intentionally